LeoV31/invoicing/README.md

     - `generate_data.py`: Command to generate investors and their investments.
     - `generate_bills.py`: Command to generate bills.
     - `generate_cash_calls.py`: Command to generate cash calls.
+- `invoicing/`: Contains project-wide settings and configurations.
+    - `__init__.py`: Marks the directory as a Python package.
+    - `asgi.py`: ASGI configuration.
+    - `settings.py`: Project settings.
+    - `urls.py`: URL routing for the project.
+    - `wsgi.py`: WSGI configuration.
+- `.gitignore`: Specifies files and directories to be ignored by Git.
+- `README.md`: The project's readme file.
+- `manage.py`: Django's command-line utility for administrative tasks.
+- `pytest.ini`: Configuration file for pytest.
+- `requirements.txt`: A file listing the project's dependencies.

 ## API Endpoints